 verinice.PRO is delivered in multiple RPM packages for Red Hat Enterprise Linux (RHEL) and CentOS.
 On RHEL and CentOS RPM packages are installed, updated or deleted with the package management system YUM.
 When a new version of verinice.PRO is published, the new RPM packages are ready in the verinice.PRO repository: update.verinice.com.

-The verinice.PRO database ha to be saved before starting the update.
-If PostgreSQL is used, the following command has to be called:
+The verinice.PRO database has to be saved before starting the update.
+If PostgreSQL is used, the following command should be use

 yum update verinicepro verinicepro-catalogs verinicepro-clients \